Dai dai shogi: Repetition

 A player may not make a move if the resulting position is one that has previously occurred in the game with the same player to move.
 This is called repetition (千日手 sennichite).
 Note that certain pieces have the ability to pass in certain situations (lions, lion dogs, and furious fiends).
 Such a pass move leaves the position unchanged, but it does not violate the repetition rule, as it will now be the turn of the other player to move.
 Of course, two consecutive passes are not possible, as the first player will see the same position as before.

 However, evidence from chu shogi problems suggests that this at least does not apply to a player who is in check or whose pieces are attacked, as otherwise one could win via perpetual check or perpetual pursuit.
 The modern chu shogi rule as applied by the Japanese Chu Shogi Association (JCSA) is as follows, and presumably dai dai shogi should be similar.
 If one side is making attacks on other pieces (however futile) with his moves in the repeat cycle, and the other is not, the attacking side must deviate, while in case of checking the checker must deviate regardless of whether the checked side attacks other pieces.
 In the case of consecutive passes, the side passing first must deviate, making turn passing to avoid zugzwang pointless if the opponent is in a position where he can pass his turn too.
 Only the fourth repetition is forbidden by these rules.
 If none of these are applicable, repetition is a draw.

 Check and mate

 When a player makes a move such that the opponent's king could be captured on the following move, the move is said to give check to the king; the king is said to be in check.
 If a player's king is in check and no legal move by that player will get the king out of check, the checking move is also a mate, and effectively wins the game.

 Game end

 A player who captures the opponent's king wins the game.
+Thus a player who is checkmated or stalemated will lose.
 In practice this rarely happens; a player will resign when loss is inevitable and the king will be taken on the opponent's next move (as in International Chess) because of the tradition that it is seen as an embarrassment to lose.
+The very artificial situation of a smothered stalemate, where no moves are possible (even those that would expose the king), is not covered in the historical sources.
+On their pages for chu shogi and dai shogi, The Chess Variant Pages rule this as a loss for the stalemated player, for definiteness.

 A player who makes an illegal move loses immediately.
 (This rule may be relaxed in casual games.)